 I finished both my middle and higher education as a pastry chef in Serbia and later moved to Hungary.
 I worked in quite a few restaurants as a pastry chef and have also worked as a head chef.
 In the past, I worked for a cruise line and in fine dining.

 The variety of textures and colors in Iceland’s landscape inspire me.
 I’m a visual person.

-How did you begin to specialize in desserts, pastry and baking Iceland wedding cakes?
 Did you always know you wanted to work with sweets and baking?